 Cardinal Edward M. Egan investigated the problem for himself and, in June 2001, closed the church.

-In the meantime, parishioners who were kept in the dark continued to donate money in envelopes marked “My Donation to Rebuild St. Brigid.”
+In the meantime, parishioners, kept in the dark, continued to donate money in envelopes marked “My Donation to Rebuild St. Brigid.”
 The fund rose to more than $100,000.
 But their money would not be used.

 The parishioners lost their law suit and Joseph Zwilling stated “It is still our plan for the building to come down.”
 The fate of what was possibly the oldest standing Charles Keely church seemed sealed.

 On Wednesday, May 21, 2008 The New York Daily News reported that “Historic St. Brigid’s Church in the East Village was saved from the wrecking ball Wednesday by a $20 million donation from an anonymous angel.”